jamestouri/Classifying-Traffic-Signs/README.md

 ### Testing Internet Images

-Here is an example of the images before and after grayscaling it.
+Here is an example of the images and what the model predicted.
 I converted the images to Grayscale and normalized it because a that was the way I trained my data so I concluded it would be the best way to recognize the image.

 ![](Internet-Signs/image_6.png)